PSX optimism continues amid govt moves to ease circular debt

 Yousuf M. Farooq, director research at Chase Securities, said, “The market is upbeat following media reports that the government has convinced banks to lend Rs1.25 trillion at an interest rate of less than 11pc to clear circular debt.”

+“As per the news, Rs1.25tr of the total amount will be financed through new loans from banks, while Rs250 billion is already allocated in the budget,” it said, adding that the government is expected to borrow Rs1.25tr from commercial banks under this plan to resolve circular debt in the power sector.

+“The commercial banks lending to the government will be at an interest rate of 0.90pc lower than the KIBOR [Karachi Interbank Offered Rate],” it said.
+“Although the government initially sought a fixed interest rate of 7-8pc, but the agreement was not finalised at the fixed rate.”

-Additionally, he noted that declining global oil prices were “reshaping inflation expectations”, which drove optimism in cyclical stocks.
+Additionally, Farooq noted that declining global oil prices were “reshaping inflation expectations”, which drove optimism in cyclical stocks.

 “All eyes are now on the IMF programme, as a smooth review could help the market break out of the consolidation phase it has been in for the past two months,” he added.